shahbaz-kamal/donate-bangladesh-website-assignment-5/readme.md

 - **Sticky Navbar**: Make the navbar sticky to the top of the page. ✅
 - **Blog Page**: Create a `blog.html` file and link it to the main page:
   - The blog page should contain 4 questions and their answers:
-    1. What is the Document Object Model (DOM)?
+    1. What is the Document Object Model (DOM)?✅
-    2. How do you select an element from the DOM?
+    2. How do you select an element from the DOM?✅
-    3. What is event delegation in the context of the DOM, and why is it useful?
+    3. What is event delegation in the context of the DOM, and why is it useful?✅
-    4. How do you manipulate an element's attributes and styles using the DOM?
+    4. How do you manipulate an element's attributes and styles using the DOM?✅
 - **Toggle Active Status**: Toggle the active status of the "Donation" and "History" buttons:
   - Change the button color to indicate when it's active. ✅
 - **Static Modal**: Display a static modal instead of an alert on a successful donation. ✅